As blockchain technology accelerates into mainstream business, ADP, the giant global payroll and HR tech vendor,...

 Blockchain potential and caution for payroll

-This activity is happening at the extreme early stage of blockchain's development in HR tech, ADP and Kronos acknowledged.
+This activity is happening at the extreme early stage of HR blockchain's development, ADP and Kronos acknowledged.

 And some observers are determinedly skeptical about the emerging technology.
 Many see truly viable blockchain payroll systems for commercial use as a long way off.